Frequently Asked Questions

 - Mail:You can mail in a check or money order to the Cashier’s Office at 181 White Street, Danbury, CT 06810.
 Make checks payable to Western Connecticut State University and include your student ID number on the payment.
 Checks returned for insufficient funds or stop payment will result in a $20 fee and you will be subject to late payment penalties.

-- In-person:Payments can be made at the Cashier’s Office, located in the Old Main building, room 106.
+- In-person:Payments by cash or check can be made at the Cashier’s Office, located in the Old Main building, room 106.
+Credit card payments must be paid online.
 The Cashier’s Office is open Monday through Friday from 9:00 a.m. to 4:00 p.m.
 Cash payments are subject to IRS regulations and identification may be required at the time of payment.

 Notice regarding Electronic Check Conversion: When you provide a check as payment, you authorize WCSU to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.

-All credit card payments must be made online; WCSU can no longer accept credit card payments at the Cashier’s Office, via fax or phone..
+All credit card payments must be made online; WCSU cannot accept credit card payments at the Cashier’s Office, via fax or phone..

 Q. When will my financial aid refund be available?

 At the start of the Fall and Spring semester, the Financial Aid Office may begin to disburse financial aid onto students accounts.
 Any remaining credit balance after your student account has been paid in full will be refunded to you by the Cashier’s Office.
-Due to the large number of funds being disbursed, the Financial Aid Office requires 3 business days to complete the disbursement process and the Cashier’s Office requires 7 business days to complete the refund process and to issue a check.
+Students will receive an email notification to their WCSU email address when their refund has been processed.

 To expedite your refund, please go online to set up your account for direct deposit.
 Please follow the instructions below to set up your account for direct deposit: